mrzarquon/oscar-er/README.md

 vagrant snap rollback

+To have these hosts in your /etc/hosts file, run something like this: vagrant hosts puppetize | sudo puppet apply

 If you are using fabric, what I had to do to get the vagrant key to work was explicity call the key and user, even after modifying my ~/.ssh/config

 alias fab='fab -i ~/.vagrant/insecure_private_key -u vagrant'